AudioBible/AudioBible/README.md

     MT 6:13 And lead us not into temptation, but deliver us from evil: For thine is the kingdom, and the power, and the glory, for ever.
 Amen.

+# audiobible find "be careful for nothing"

+    PHILIPPIANS 4:6 Be careful for nothing; but in every thing by prayer and supplication with thanksgiving let your requests be made known unto God.

 I heard about Flat Earth in mid/late 2016 and only recently found out the real truth in May/June of 2017 and had to make this website to help spread awareness!

 ### CAR AND MOTORCYCLE ENGINES RUNNING ON HYDROGEN EXTRACTED FROM WATER - HHO!